 Flow control valves are most commonly used to slow-fill pipelines to prevent water hammer, especially at center pivot points on large pipe networks.
 They can also be used to limit the flow rate of a valve discharging into a pond, canal, or reservoir.

 A Nelson Rate-of-Flow pilot uses a velocity-sensing paddle to limit the system flow rate.
 The paddle and pilot are installed in the pipe upstream of the valve.
 For slow-fill applications, the pilot should be set to 110-120% of the design flow.
 When the valve is first opened, the pilot throttles the valve to prevent high flow water hammer.
-When the pipeline is full and the design flow is reached, the pilot allows the valve to go fully open.
+When the pipeline is full and the design flow is reached, the pilot allows the valve to go fully open, or respond to other controls (such as a pressure reducing pilot).

 Available for the following pipe sizes and flow rates: